 Deterrence and Patient Education

 Adenoiditis is a common issue in children and may be unavoidable since they are frequently in contact with the common pathogens and allergens that cause the inflammation.
-However, it is essential to seek treatment before chronic adenoiditis, and adenoid hypertrophy develop, as these can lead to serious complications and decreased quality of life.
+However, it is essential to seek treatment before chronic adenoiditis, and adenoid hypertrophy develops, as these can lead to serious complications and decreased quality of life.

 Pearls and Other Issues

 Adenoiditis is a condition of childhood as most adenoid tissue atrophies by adulthood.

 Adenoiditis is seldom a solitary issue.
 It is usually discussed as being part of or indistinguishable from adenotonsillitis, rhinosinusitis, or pharyngitis.

 Adenoid hypertrophy is responsible for the most common health issues associated with the adenoids.

 Obstructive sleep apnea (OSA) is the most serious complication of adenoid disease.